SystemSpace/Compendium/compendium.rst

 All souls are from elsewhere in Life, and Life doesn't create Users.
 While in LFE, you could very well just be born there, as it generates new Users.

 LFE is many universes big, not just one world.

+There are cities which get taller near the center, but other than Takatonghi Ghakuwent'sj doesn't seem like that.
+One detail that does strike me is the "black/white" signs, which is actually quite correct for deep Takatonghi.

 ----------------------------------------------------------------------------